bozuko/bozuko/INSTALL.md

 #### Setup static networking for the private IP

-Add the following /etc/network/interfaces.
-Use the address you added from the Linode "Remote Access" Tab.
+Add the following to /etc/network/interfaces.
+Use the address from the Linode "Remote Access" Tab.

     auto eth0:0
     iface eth0:0 inet static